A to Z’s of Early Childhood

 References

 - Buysse, V. (1994).
 Toy play in infancy and early childhood: Normal development and special considerations for children with disabilities.
 In D.B.
-Bailey (Ed), Research synthesis on early intervention practices.
-Washington, DC: Office of Special Education and Rehabilitative Services.
+Bailey (Ed.), Research synthesis on early intervention practices.
+Office of Special Education and Rehabilitative Services.

-- Mount Sinai (n.d.).
-Safe, fun, and developmentally appropriate toys: toddlers learn best through play.
-Mount Sinai Parenting Center. https://parenting.mountsinai.org/parent-guides/developmentally-appropriate-toys-2/
+- Mount Sinai Parenting Center. (n.d.).
+Safe, fun, and developmentally appropriate toys: Toddlers learn best through play. https://parenting.mountsinai.org/parent-guide/developmentally-appropriate-toys

 - National Association for the Education of Young Children (n.d.).
-What the research says: Impact of specific toys on play [interview].
-National Association for the Education of Young Children. https://www.naeyc.org/resources/topics/play/specific-toys-play
+What the research says: Impact of specific toys on play [Interview]. https://www.naeyc.org/resources/topics/play/specific-toys-play

 Receive Additional Support